-I was also told I am Vitamin D deficient.
-I have begun taking supplements to bring those levels back up again.
+I was also told I was Vitamin D deficient.
+I’ve been taking supplements to bring those levels back up again.
 It seems too much sun and not enough sun are battling over who will win control of my body.

-I am a fair skinned Irish girl and I am sad at the prospect of having to give up the sun altogether.
+I’m a fair-skinned Irish girl and I am sad at the prospect of having to give up the sun altogether.

-Yesterday I made the comment that I was so white and needed to get a tan and my son replied that I can thank my ethnicity for the fact that I have 2 skin colors, pasty white and tomato red.
+Yesterday I made the comment that I really needed to get a tan.
+My son said I can thank my ethnicity for the fact that I have 2 skin colors: pasty white and tomato red.

-Since he is right and the whole trying to avoid skin cancer thing, I have been looking for a good All Natural Sunscreen to use this year while out on the boat with hubby.
+He’s right.
+Plus with the whole trying to avoid skin cancer thing, I’ve been looking for a good All Natural Sunscreen to use this year.

-Thankfully I don’t have to because there are other chemical free options that don’t contribute to the growth of skin cancer.
+Thankfully, there are other chemical-free options that don’t contribute to the growth of skin cancer.

-Basically all you need to do is mix 1/4 cup coconut oil with 20 drops of Carrot Seed Essential Oil.
+Basically, all you need to do is mix 1/4 cup of coconut oil with 20 drops of Carrot Seed Essential Oil.

 It doesn’t smell amazing, so I also suggest adding in some lavender which does smell amazing!